BULLETIN

 We see the use of written responses and prayers in assembled worship throughout the history of the Christian Church.
 Some folks may dispute the sincerity of such written responses and prayers, but without them, congregational participation is considerably curtailed.
 Written responses and prayers allow the congregation to interact in the service beyond only singing.
 With the coming of Christ, we are called a “royal priesthood” and therefore appointed to actively engage in the work of worship.
 Assembled worship is a small foreshadowing of what we will enjoy in heaven.
 Worship is not something we watch from the pew, but an active participation.
 Sincerity is determined in the heart of each person as they recite the written responses and prayers together.
 We urge all to examine their own heart as we come to worship the Holy God.

-With scarce exception, we typically recite the Lord’s Prayer and the Apostles’ Creed every week.
+With scarce exception, we typically recite the Lord’s Prayer and the Nicene Creed every week.
 Some folks may regard this weekly repetition as mindless and stale.
-But the Lord’s Prayer and the Apostles’ Creed have been used throughout church history even from the first century.
-As we review the Lord’s Prayer and the Apostles’ Creed, we unite not just with our current, local congregation, but with the universal body of believers across the centuries and across the globe.
-And as repetition fosters memorization, our younger children and blind worshipers are likewise able to participate in the worship service.
+But the Lord’s Prayer and the Nicene Creed have been used throughout church history even from her early beginnings.
+As we review the Lord’s Prayer and the Nicene Creed, we unite with one voice and one mind, not just with our immediate congregation, but also with the universal body of believers all around the globe, across diverse languages and through all centuries of time.
+And as repetition fosters memorization, our younger children and blind worshipers are likewise able to participate in the unison recitation.

-Both the Lord’s Prayer and the Apostles’ Creed give us a doctrinal framework–the first is an outline for prayer given to us by Jesus, to teach us how to pray.
-When we pray the Lord’s prayer together we are saying the prayer that Jesus gave us.
+Both the Lord’s Prayer and the Nicene Creed give us a doctrinal framework.
+The first is an outline for prayer given to us by Jesus, to teach us how to pray.
+When we pray the Lord’s Prayer together, we are saying the very words that Jesus gave us to pray.
 We rehearse his structure for prayer and allow it to shape our own prayers.
 The second is a summary of the essential beliefs of the Christian faith, written by early church fathers to protect against threatening falsehoods.
-As we affirm the Apostles’ Creed every week we stand with the historic church and anchor in our hearts and minds central beliefs of the Christian faith.
+As we affirm the Nicene Creed every week we stand with the historic church and anchor in our hearts and minds central beliefs of the Christian faith.

 Kanawha Salines PCA, Charleston WV